 Proving these occupational injuries can be challenging.
 In short, the workers’ compensation judges will rely on the medical evidence, the injured workers’ reports to the supervisor or the human resource departments, as well as the type of job the employee had.
 Furthermore, the workers’ comp judge will consider how long the employee was working that job.
 The longer the injured employee worked the repetitive motion job, the better chances he or she has in proving the claim.

-If you have been hurt while working on an assembly line at Kia or any other Georgia employee and you would like a free consultation about your workers’ compensation rights, please contact the Ramos Law Firm.
+If you have been hurt while working on an assembly line at Kia or any other Georgia employee and you would like a free consultation about your workers’ compensation rights, please contact Ramos & Law.